RocketMod/Rocket.Documentation/content/development-guide/getting-started/eventing.md

 To listen to events, you will have to create a class which implements `IEventListener<YourTargetEvent>`.
 Don't forget to add `[EventHandler]` attribute to your method to set various options like priority.

-You have to register your event listener with `EventManager.AddEventListener(YourPlugin, YourIListener)` on plugin load to register your events.
+You have to register your event listener with `EventBus.AddEventListener(YourPlugin, YourIListener)` on plugin load to register your events.

 ### Example listener class